GiuseppeLota/ristodetector/README.md

 # Ristodetector

-A useful webapp for searching restaurant near your place.
+A didactic webapp for learning the base concept of react and redux.

 Type a valid place and consult a list of the most known restaurant that include:
  * name